This is an American degree (see the 'structure' tab for more information).

 This programme offers both theoretical and practical learning and is enhanced by topics courses in subjects from political communications to public relations.

-You will be taught by specialists their fields and industry professionals.
+You will be taught by specialists in their fields and industry professionals.
 The classes are enhanced by guest lectures from experts and visits to relevant media outlets.

 Some of our courses encourage trips outside of the campus.
 If you have a condition that affects your mobility you are advised to contact the Disability Officer.